farouk7attia/retailnova-sales-performance/README.md

 Insights

-- Hamburg and Berlin generate the highest revenue
+- Salzburg and München generate the highest revenue
-- Technology category has the strongest profit margin
+- Accessories category brings the highest revenue share
-- Profit differences are affected by cost variation across cities
+- Profit differences are driven by unit cost and product type
-- Sales tend to peak in Q2 and Q4
+- Sales tend to peak in April and August

 Tools Used